ohalliday/new-blog/src/content/introduction-to-flutter.md

 Let me guess, you love developing mobile applications, but hate the fact that you need to have multiple code bases for a single application.
 Also, when you make a change for one platform, it doesn't synchronise with the other and you end up running into errors.

 You've tried using cross-platform frameworks such as React Native, Ionic and NativeScript, but you always have to compromise.
 That's where Flutter comes in.
+# What is Flutter?

-Flutter is an evolving cross-platform mobile developement framework made by Google.
+Flutter is an new and evolving cross-platform mobile developement framework made by Google.
 It allows you to create beautiful, cross-platform mobile applications with native performance, all from one codebase.

+Its support for hot reloading allows a developer to quickly expriment and

 ---